GetRighhttt/RetrofitCRUDGuide/README.md

   - PATCH - updating a particular part of the data on a server
   - DELETE - deleting data from server
   - HEAD - fetching data but not returning response body [safe and idempotent]

-### Representational State Transfer(REST)
-- A set of rules or constraints when creating a web service that use HTTP methods
-- Web services that conform to these protocols are said to be RESTFUL
-- Most APIs that we use in Android are said to be RESTFUL